 Tributary restoration within the Elk River valley bottom includes identifying intermittent and perennial tributaries that are disconnected from the mainstem and tidal slough network (e.g., routed through long culverts).
 Reconnecting and daylighting these tributaries and re-establishing surface flow and a riparian corridor through pasture lands will substantially improve habitat for wildlife and juvenile fish rearing during the wet season.
 Reconnecting freshwater flows from tributaries to a restored tidal slough network would lower salinities and help to maintain water quality for longer periods, providing high quality juvenile rearing habitat in the winter and spring.
-Additionally, providing fish passage into restored tributaries may provide spawning habitat for Coastal Cutthroat trout and potentially other salmonids.
+Additionally, providing fish passage into restored tributary channels can provide refugia for salmonids during flood events and larger tributaries may provide spawning habitat for Coastal Cutthroat trout and potentially other salmonids.